Z68A-GD55 (G3) - Motherboard MSI - Free user manual and instructions

 Internal PLL Overvoltage

-This item are used to adjust the PLL voltage.
+This item is used to adjust the PLL voltage.

 EIST